 These sites will prompt you for your credentials.
 Once entered, you are then added to a database controlled by the attackers.
 Your credentials are then used to try to access your other accounts.
 Maybe you use your GMail account to also log in to other services.
 Your compromised GMail account may give them access to many other services.
 Is your Gmail account linked to your Facebook or Instagram account?

 Why is access to my mailbox so important?

-The trick here is your email account can be easily used to access many other services.
-The key is to just reset your password as the attacker has access to your mailbox.
+The trick here is that your email account can be easily used to access many other services.
+The key is to just reset your password, as the attacker has access to your mailbox.
 If your bank account information is stolen, money can be wired outside the country.
-If your credit card number is stolen, it can be used for online transaction.
+If your credit card number is stolen, it can be used for online transactions.
 Because of the nature of this attack, all of this information may be simply sold to someone else.
 Credit card numbers are often sold for a few dollars.